 It happened again.
-Tax receipts soared in the US after the recent tax cuts.
+Tax receipts rose to all-time highs in the US after the recent tax cuts.

 U.S. tax revenues are $779bn above budget (read here) and capex, wages and repatriation of capital are soaring.

 Individual tax receipts rose by $14 billion.
 Overall, federal revenues rose 0.5% to an all-time high.
 Spending rose $127 billion.
 Interest on the debt alone rose by $65 billion.
 No tax change in the most optimistic scenario of revenues would have covered that increase in spending.
 Tax cuts did not increase the US deficit.
 Spending did.

 If we compare these results with Obama’s last full fiscal year in office, 2016, we can see that Individual income tax revenues went up by only 0.3%, according to Treasury data.
 Fiscal 2016 also saw a 13% drop in corporate income taxes.
 FICA tax collections climbed by less than 1%.
 Excise tax collections dropped almost 3%.
 Overall revenues increased by 0.5% — about the same as this year.
 The deficit climbed by $148 billion.

 The US government did better on revenues and deficits in the year after the tax cuts than it did in Obama’s last year in office with the economy in full stimulus mode.